Texas Homeland Defense Service Medal

-The Texas Homeland Defense Service Medal is the seventh highest campaign/service award that may be issued to a service member of the Texas Military Forces.
+The Texas Homeland Defense Service Medal is a campaign/service award of the Texas Military Department that may be issued to service members of the Texas Military Forces.
+Subsequent awards are issued by a bronze or silver cactus leaf.

 Eligibility

 The Texas Homeland Defense Service Medal is a one-time award to any member of the Texas Military Forces who: